proteincakery.com

 • 1 tablespoon coconut oil 14g, warmed to liquid

-• 1 tablespoon cacao powder 6g
+• 1 tablespoon cocoa powder 6g

 Topping: